Turks and Caicos, Beautiful by Nature - in a Nutshell

 The Turks and Caicos Islands (or TCI) are the third largest British Overseas Territory by population and consist of the larger Caicos Islands and smaller Turks Islands.
-These are two groups of tropical islands in the Lucayan Archipelago (the other part is the Bahamas) in the Northern West Indies.
-So strictly they lie in the North West Atlantic Ocean and not the Caribbean.
-Their value is in tourism (and wow what beaches) - and acting as an offshore financial centre.
+These are two groups of tropical islands (40 altogether) in the Lucayan Archipelago (the other part is the Bahamas) in the Northern West Indies.
+So, strictly, they lie in the North West Atlantic Ocean and not the Caribbean.
+Their value is in tourism (and wow what beaches, 230 miles of them) - and acting as an offshore financial centre.
 They're also handy for naval bases and missile tracking systems.

 Getting to Turks and Caicos

 Every day is different when you’re travelling.
 I chance my arm on a Caribbean airline from Port au Prince today to avoid going back to Miami.
 Inter Caribbean do a hop direct to Providenciales in Caicos.
 I am a bit wary after LIAT (Leave Island Any Time) last year.

 Check-in isn’t reassuring.
 I have to wait an hour while they tape up a pile of cardboard boxes one group of passengers is carrying.
 Then I am, humiliatingly, weighed in full public view.
 And everything is written by hand on the back of some old A4 sheets.

 No departure gate.
 We are rounded up by the check-in-clerk in her pink aertex shirt and have to follow her, in a queue, round all the airport buildings, to the little prop plane.
 The PA system won’t work and my window keeps clattering shut.
 The pilot is completely silent - I assume there is one.
 But we take off early and here I am.